Favicon

 The launcher interface supports a customizable header and footer bar, allowing organizations to display contextual information directly on the kiosk screen:

-The Advanced Launcher also exposes device display settings that can be configured and locked through the MDM policy:
+The Advanced Launcher also exposes Device display settings that can be configured and locked through the Policy:

 Setting Description